7 Health Benefits Of Saunas You Probably Didn’t Know About

 Why?
 Partially, scientists believe, it's because saunas appear to reduce inflammation levels in the blood.
 In several chronic pain conditions, inflammation goes haywire to cause serious pain and fatigue, and saunas appear to reduce those markers.
 This isn't a cure, only a temporary reprieve, but for some it may be a serious benefit.

 7. They Seem To Protect Your Lungs

 Having a sauna when you've got a cold or are in the middle of cold season might seem counterintuitive, but the research suggests it's a good idea.
 Studies have shown that saunas can improve your lung function, even if you have asthma or chronic breathing problems, and reduce your risk of contracting a cold or pneumonia if you have them regularly in winter.
 This may not counteract somebody in the sauna sneezing on you, but when you're feeling shivery in your apartment when it dips below freezing, it may be a good idea to get thee to a sauna.

+If you're just beginning to enjoy saunas, Leigh Ann urges caution.
+"Ease in to your sauna sessions," she says.
+"Most doctors recommend starting with five to 10 minutes, two to three days a week.
+If you maintain consistency, you will notice that your tolerance will begin to rise and you will be able to stay in longer.
+Aim for 20 to 40 minutes, three to five days a week for optimal health benefits."
 You can't rely on a sauna to give you every health advantage you need to live a healthy life; balanced nutrition and exercise matter, too.
 But the evidence suggests that you should could consider adding them into your routine when things get a little colder.